How To Champion Health Equity and Foster Thriving Workplaces

 Acquiring Knowledge about Health Equity and the Importance It Holds

 The term "health equity" refers to the idea that everyone should have an equal and fair opportunity to be as healthy as possible, regardless of their social or economic circumstances.
-In the workplace context, health equity refers to establishing conditions in which every worker, irrespective of their history or circumstances, can access the resources and support they require to preserve their physical, mental, and emotional well-being.
+In the workplace context, health equity refers to establishing conditions where every worker can access the resources and support required to preserve their physical, mental, and emotional well-being, irrespective of their history or circumstances.

 What Human Resources Can Do to Help Promote Health Equity